rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Getting a structured introduction to a new workstream

 - Certifications can be a well structured way to learn the concepts for new upcoming work.
+  - Eg : For an Azure data analytics project, studying for the Azure Data Engineer cert can give you a good intro into the various Azure tools for processing data.
 - If you are already experienced in a workstream, then it will be easier to get a certification in it.

 ### Knowledge is power